MilesAngels/php-learning/classes-and-inheritance/classes-and-inheritance.md

 <br/>

 ## Accessing Class Member Variables
-- we can access class members by using the arrow function to call them outside of the class.
+- we can access class members by using the object operator (`->`) to call them outside of the class.
     - Example: <br/>
 `<?php`<br/>
 &emsp;`class Shape`<br/>